 Congenital Heart Disease Diagnosis

 Pediatricians and pediatric cardiologists are most likely to see the child first and diagnose the cardiac problem.
 Clinical examination by the doctor guides him to a diagnosis.
 Baseline investigations such as X-ray of the chest and ECG substantiate the diagnosis.
 Echocardiography (ultrasound of the heart) confirms the diagnosis in most instances.
 This provides sufficient data for the cardiologist and / or cardiac surgeon to decide on the treatment.
 Additional data may be obtained by other investigations such as 64-slice CT Angiogram, cardiac MRI, cardiac catheterization and Angiography.

 The treatment modalities for Congenital Heart Diseases at Apollo Hospitals are:

 - Cardiac surgical procedures

-The timing of intervention is critical.
+The timing of congenital heart disease treatment is critical.
 Conditions like Transportation of Great Arteries need to be tackled in the first 3 weeks of life ideally.
-Other conditions like large VSD's and PDA's may have to be done in the first year of life, preferably before 6 months.
+Other conditions like large VSD’s and PDA’s may have to be done in the first year of life, preferably before 6 months.
 Condition like ASD can be tackled at 3.5 years of age.
 Children with Tetralogy of Fallot may require early surgery if they turn severely blue.